 Substantial EU financial support to the Youth Guarantee’s implementation is provided by the ESF and the YEI.
-During the 2014-2020 programming period, both sources will directly invest at least EUR 12.7 billion in youth labour market integration measures.
+During the 2014-2020 programming period, both sources directly invest at least EUR 15.1 billion in youth employment and labour market integration measures.

 Further to that, a total of EUR 6.24 billion from the ERDF are planned for investment in education infrastructure, with young people being the main beneficiaries of the funding.